NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ![](images/export2.png)

+Fusion wants to name your files with a version number (e.g, `v1`) on the end.
+Please delete this.
+The Eaglint autograder won't recognize them.

 Now you're ready to submit!

 ## Turn in Your Work

 Submit your work via eaglint ( [http://eaglint.nvsl.io](http://www.google.com/url?q=http%3A%2F%2Feaglint.nvsl.io&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNHn3w8dj3XknIOpuPo6FRKP_dkpng) ) and commit all the files list below files to GitHub.
 Make sure everything is committed to github and visible online.

 Also, create a GitHub Tag for your repository once you’ve done the final commits.
 Enter this detail in the eaglint submission under “Tag”.